waelhammoudeh/getdiff/README.md

 Those arguments are required only for geofabrik.de internal server usage.

 FILE for --conf:
-FILE is full path and file name for user specified configuration file, must be in a directory with read and write permissions.
-Program will terminate if specified file is not accessible or empty.
+FILE is user specified configuration file, must be in a directory with read and write permissions.
+Program will terminate if specified file is not accessible or empty - may have no setting at all; it can NOT have zero length bytes.
+See 'Configuration file' section.

 ACTION for --new:
 By default each time program downloads new files, it appends the newly downloaded